 Pruning

-Pruning.
-Correct knowledge of a plant’s growth cycle is a key consideration for proper pruning.
-Additionally, routine pruning is crucial for the long term maintenance of your investment in landscaping.
-Please consider the following points as general guidance only; specific measures depend on exact variety and growth cycle.
+Pruning is a necessary step in maintaining your landscaping.
+Correct knowledge of a plant’s growth cycle is a key consideration for pruning your trees and shrubbery properly.
+Additionally, routine pruning and tree trimming is crucial for the long-term maintenance of your investment in landscaping.

 - Prune for shape within 3-4 weeks after bloom period; later pruning will reduce next spring’s blooms.